cor/flake-templates/svelte.md

 git commit -m "init"
 ```

-You can now build and run your Svelte project with Nix!
+You can now reproducibly build and run your Svelte project with Nix!

 ```bash
 nix run